karshinlin/StudyBuddies/README.md

   - In the global.js file, there are two urls, one is for the localhost backend (which must be running)
     - To run the localhost backend, run `python application.py` after you have activated your virtualenv
 	- If you are using the AWS EB endpoint, the updated code must be deployed to AWS (`eb deploy`)
+- From the admin/ directory, you should run `npm start` after `npm install` to run the admin portal
+	- You must have the backend running (check global.js to see which endpoint you are trying to access - local versus beanstalk)
 ## Troubleshooting
 - If there is an error loading modules, make sure you have installed all required dependencies
   - For the backend, this means running `pip install -r requirements.txt`